usdot-fhwa-stol/udp-time-sync/README.md

 # UDP Time Sync
 This C++ library is meant to help integrate services into our [CDA Sim](https://github.com/usdot-fhwa-stol/cdasim) environment by allowing services to replace direct calls to system time with calls to our [CARMA Clock](https://github.com/usdot-fhwa-stol/carma-time-lib) time abstration.
-When an environment variable called `SIMULATION_MODE` is set to `TRUE`, this library will start a detached thread responsible for listening on a configurable port of incoming UDP Time Synchronization messages that will allow services in the simulation environment to renaming synchronized to dynamic timestep durations.
+When an environment variable called `SIMULATION_MODE` is set to `TRUE`, this library will start a detached thread responsible for listening on a configurable port of incoming UDP Time Synchronization messages that will allow services in the simulation environment to synchronize to dynamic timestep durations.

 ## CI Status